RePsychLing/Docker/README.md

 RStudio will be accessible at http://localhost:8787/

-This container includes R v3.6.1 and many R packages.
+This container includes R v3.6.1 and many R packages as well as Python v3.7.6 and Julia v1.3.1.

 ### Jupyter Lab